MicrosoftDocs/mesh-docs/mesh/Use/mesh-events-guide.md

 There are several things you can do at least **one hour** **before** you start your event:

-- Edit event details

-- Invite collaborators
+- Invite guests or collaborators

-- Invite participants
+- Edit or delete event
 - Customize the event
 - Provision the event (in multiple room events)

 *You must complete any of these actions before your event.
 Once a guest joins the event, you won't be able to customize your event anymore.*

-**Open the Manage event page:**\
+**Open the Manage event page:**

-\
-![A screenshot of a computer Description automatically generated with medium confidence](../media/mesh-event-producer-guide/image013.png) On the **Manage Events** page, you can invite guests to your event, edit event details, or join the event.
+![A screenshot of a computer Description automatically generated with medium confidence](../media/mesh-event-producer-guide/image013.png)

+On the **Manage Events** page, you can invite guests to your event, edit event details, or join the event.
 Everything but the environment and room/session scale can be edited.